meet-projects/Y2YL-Labs/Type I/Session 2, Flask Forms/README.md

         @app.route(.........
         ```
-    iii.
-Check if the information is correct.
+    - Check if the information is correct.
         - If it is → proceed to logging in the portal (home page).
         - If not → try logging in again.
 5. When returning the `"Portal.html"`, pass the `username`, so it will display `“Welcome, [username]”` when logged in.